-The process of collecting data and information for the purpose of the preparation of the Report was managed collaboratively with the various departments of the companies that make up the CIR group, with the aim of giving a clear and precise indication of the information considered significant for the stakeholders according to the principles of balance, comparability, accuracy, timeliness, clarity and reliability, as expressed in the GRI guidelines.
+The process of collecting data and information for the purpose of the preparation of the Report was managed collaboratively with the various departments of the companies that make up the COFIDE group, with the aim of giving a clear and precise indication of the information considered significant for the stakeholders according to the principles of balance, comparability, accuracy, timeliness, clarity and reliability, as expressed in the GRI guidelines.

-The reporting boundaries of the figures and the information contained in this Report refer to the companies belonging to the CIR group as of December 31 2015, those that are fully consolidated in the Consolidated Financial Statements on a line-by-line basis.
+The reporting boundaries of the figures and the information contained in this Report refer to the companies belonging to the COFIDE group as of December 31 2015, those that are fully consolidated in the Consolidated Financial Statements on a line-by-line basis.
 It should be noted in particular that:

-- The boundaries of the economic and financial figures and those relating to the calculation of Economic Value coincide with that of the Consolidated Financial Statements for 2015 of the CIR group; - The information and figures regarding personnel refer to: CIR S.p.A., Gruppo Editoriale L'Espresso, KOS, Sogefi, CIR Investimenti S.p.A., Nexenti Advisory S.r.l. and CIR International S.A.; - The environmental figures refer to Gruppo Editoriale L'Espresso, KOS and Sogefi; - The logo CIR refers to all of the corporate activities headed by CIR S.p.A., CIR Investimenti S.p.A., Nexenti Advisory S.r.l. and CIR International S.A..
+- The boundaries of the economic and financial figures and those relating to the calculation of Economic Value coincide with that of the Consolidated Financial Statements for 2015 of the COFIDE group; - The information and figures regarding personnel refer to: COFIDE-Gruppo De Benedetti S.p.A., CIR S.p.A., Gruppo Editoriale L'Espresso, KOS, Sogefi, CIR Investimenti S.p.A., Nexenti Advisory S.r.l. and CIR International S.A.; - The environmental figures refer to Gruppo Editoriale L'Espresso, KOS and Sogefi; - The logo COFIDE refers to all of the corporate activities headed by COFIDE-Gruppo De Benedetti S.p.A.; - The logo CIR refers to all of the corporate activities headed by CIR S.p.A., CIR Investimenti S.p.A., Nexenti Advisory S.r.I. and CIR International S.A..